When You Can't Keep Up In A Joking Group Conversation

 Sitting back is also a valid option, but you may want to take a mild risk and expand your comfort zone.
 Try to make a joke or two, but go easy on yourself and don't feel you have to be a world class comedian on your first try.
 If you make a joke that doesn't land, it's usually not that bad.
 People will mostly just not acknowledge it and move on.
 Even the funniest people sometimes make jokes that don't get a laugh.
 They're comfortable with it and carry on.
 If the joke really gets a groan you can be a good sport and chuckle about how corny it was.

 If you're interested in developing your sense of humor, treat the conversation as a learning opportunity

 As I said earlier, you don't have to be funny to be worth hanging out with.
 But it also doesn't hurt to know how to joke around a bit.
 You can't hold your own in this particular interaction, but you might be able to pick up some things you can use in the future.
 Watch how everyone else is being witty.
 Are they using a certain style of humor, like being dry and sarcastic, referencing movies, or making exaggerated comments?
 Do they have certain reliable lines they go back to over and over?
-Do they start their own jokes, or mainly react to what other people say?
+Do they mostly rib each other?
+Do they start their own jokes, or mainly have good comebacks to other people's affectionate insults?